Alveel/minio-manager/docs/configuration.md

 ## Command line parameters

-You may also supply settings through command line parameters, however this is discouraged.
+You may also supply settings through command line parameters, however using environment variables is recommended.

-This was only implemented to easily toggle dry run mode with `--dry_run`, but the wonderful Pydantic library automatically enables it for all options, so use it if you must!
+This was only implemented to easily toggle dry run mode with `--dry-run`, but the wonderful Pydantic library automatically enables it for all options, so use it if you must!

+You can easily view all options with `minio-manager --help`

 ## Examples